Tamparuli: Flood

 The floods have a historical record in the area town of Tamparuli that reminds people until today, the floods also have impacted other areas such as Tuaran, Tenghilan and, other districts in Sabah.
 In the year 1999, the area Tamparuli town was hit by a massive flood at that time and bring destroyed convenience such as the Tamparuli old bridge.
 Flooding also occurred in the year 1992 in area Tamparuli town.

-Next, the floods also occurred in the year 1996 due to Ribut Tropika Greg (1996 Pacific typhoon season) that hit the entire state of Sabah.
+Next, the floods also occurred in the year 1996 due to Ribut Tropika Greg (Tropical Depression Greg) that hit the entire state of Sabah.
 The Tuaran district affected, where the road links between Tuaran and Kota Kinabalu as a result of the falling tree, as well as the lack of electricity throughout the area due to broken cables or broken electrical poles.
 Thus, this has made the government and the private sector unable to function and, water supply is also a problem.
 In the area town of Tamparuli, SK Saradan, SK Pekan Tamparuli, SK Rungus, SK Lingga Baru, SK Guakon and, SMK Tamparuli were the schools that reported the case.

-On the 15th of January 2014, the Tamparuli town area was hit by landslides and floods.
+On 15 January 2014, the Tamparuli town area was hit by landslides and floods.
 The rain that non-stop causes several areas hit by flooding and, the landslide occurred in the village of Rangalau Baru.
 The severe flooding caused several vehicles to be stranded and unable to get out of the area.
 Now, the success of 20 students from SMK Tamparuli, created a flood warning system installed on the Tamparuli Old Bridge here, benefiting more than 12,000 locals.
 Thus, this system can help to enhance the safety and give information about the flood to the community.

+Fire disaster

+In 2008, a fire occurred at the historic old shop in Tamparuli, resulting in the destruction of the building.
+Currently, two rows of wooden shop houses remain and are still used for business purposes.
+In the following years, the site of the destruction was rebuilt with new concrete buildings to replace the old shop that was destroyed in the fire.
+The historic old shop that was built once stood as a landmark for the town.